grafana/k6-learn/Modules/Setting test criteria with thresholds.md

 Metrics like percentiles do a slightly better job at describing where measurements fall, but there's no replacement for graphing each of those measurements and seeing the shape of the distribution of the data for yourself.

 The problem is that k6 OSS doesn't produce graphs natively.
 In the next section, you'll learn about how to output results for use in your results visualization tool of choice.

+### Answers

+1. C. Thresholds are expressed in terms of what would cause them to pass, so C is the correct answer because it describes a test whose 95th percentile response time is less than (faster than) or equal to 2000 ms, or 2 seconds.
+Anything beyond this would cause the threshold to fail.
+2. C. Thresholds don't abort tests on failure [unless `abortOnFail` is set to `true`](https://k6.io/docs/using-k6/thresholds/#aborting-a-test-when-a-threshold-is-crossed), so only C is correct.
+The test will still go through the execution, but a message will be displayed in the end-of-test summary to say that some thresholds have failed.
+3. B. A is incorrect because when contradicting thresholds are defined, the last one will be used, so the threshold on `http_req_failure` will be set to 3% rather than 5%.
+C is incorrect because the threshold is set to pass if the response time is *less than* 4 seconds, so a 4-second response time will cause it to fail.